AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

    - Click `Finish`.

 2. **Copy the Preset**
-   - Place `Elora's Personal Presets - Photo Mode - First Person.ini` and `Elora's Personal Presets - Photo Mode - Third Person.ini` into your Guild Wars 2 game folder (`C:\Program Files\Guild Wars 2` by default).
-For gameplay, use `Elora's Personal Presets - Always On - High - DOF.ini` or `Elora's Personal Presets - Always On - High - No DOF.ini` as appropriate.
+   - Place `Elora's Personal Presets - Photo Mode - First Person.ini`, `Elora's Personal Presets - Photo Mode - Third Person.ini`, `Elora's Personal Presets - Always On - High - DOF.ini`, `Elora's Personal Presets - Always On - High - No DOF.ini`, `Elora's Personal Presets - Always On - Medium - DOF.ini`, `Elora's Personal Presets - Always On - Medium - No DOF.ini`, `Elora's Personal Presets - Always On - Low - DOF.ini`, and `Elora's Personal Presets - Always On - Low - No DOF.ini` into your Guild Wars 2 game folder (`C:\Program Files\Guild Wars 2` default for standalone launcher players or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` default for Steam players).
 (Not required if you selected my .ini files in the first step)

 3. **Add Required Shaders**
    - Ensure all required .fx files (see above) are in your `reshade-shaders\Shaders` folder. (not required if you installed them in the first step)
    - Place any required textures in `reshade-shaders\Textures` if needed. (not required if you installed them in the first step)

 4. **Rename dxgi.dll to d3d11.dll**
-   - In `C:\Program Files\Guild Wars 2` (default path) rename the `dxgi.dll` to `d3d11.dll`, this change is required since the update to DX11 in order for ReShade to recognize Guild Wars 2 and initialize during launch.
+   - In `C:\Program Files\Guild Wars 2` (default for standalone launcher players) or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` (default for Steam players) rename the `dxgi.dll` to `d3d11.dll`, this change is required since the update to DX11 in order for ReShade to recognize Guild Wars 2 and initialize during launch.
 If you'd like to be extra safe, you can create a backup copy of this file first before renaming.

 5. **Launch Guild Wars 2**
    - Press `Home` to open the ReShade menu.